Inmersión: Background

+Promotion

 To promote the record three singles were released:

 The lead single "Volver a Llorar" was released on August 13, 2024, alongside its music video.

 "Entropía" served as the album second single, and was released on October 17, 2024.

 "Mar de Coral", a duet with Argentine singer and vocalist of El Mató a un Policía Motorizado, Santiago Motorizado, was released as the album third single on February 18, 2025.

 Days before the album release, Mena collaborated with Chilean beauty queen Cecilia Bolocco on her new campaign promoting her clothes collection, which features Mena's music.

 Reception

 Inmersión was met with critical acclaim from music critics upon release.

 Marcelo Contreras of La Tercera, dubbed the record as "outstanding" and called it Mena's best body of work to date.
 He stated that the record "follows the rules written since The Beatles, where every song contains a purpose."

 Daniela Aguayo from La Cuarta described Inmersión as Mena's most introspective album to date, praising the songstress for showing a more "sensitive and emotionally" side of her, while remaining "faithful to her poetic and creative identity".

 Writing for Jenesaispop, Sebas E. Alonso gave the album an 8.2 out of 10, saying that the album is the first in a long-time where the singer-songwriter sounds "concentrated on the record's composition" rather than "overwhelmed by delivering a new hit."
 He went further praising Mena's production and the lyrical content.